 By 2020, the Mohammed bin Rashid Al Maktoum Solar Park in the UAE will have a capacity of 1,000 MW.
 This will increase to 5,000 MW by 2030.
 This growth in solar capacity will turn it into the largest solar panel farm in the world.

 Once it reaches completion, it will prevent 6.5 million tonnes of carbon dioxide from entering the atmosphere each year.
-What’s more, the site will also have an innovation centre along with a Research & Development centre.
-Further, the site will also contain solar powered desalination and testing facilities
+What’s more, the site will also have an innovation center along with a Research & Development center.
+Further, the site will also contain solar-powered desalination and testing facilities

 Clean energy will be created by PV and concentrated solar power technologies.
 Dubai has ambitious renewable energy targets, which may come as a surprise given the UAE's reputation as an oil nation.

 For example, the Dubai clean energy strategy is targeting 75% renewable energy usage by 2050.
 Mohammed bin Rashid Al Maktoum Solar Park is already set to help them get there.

 This is another significant development.
-Spanning 45 sq km in the Rajasthan’s Jodhpur district, it will be able to produce 2,255 MW of power.
+Spanning 45 sq km in Rajasthan’s Jodhpur district, it will be able to produce 2,255 MW of power.
 However, it will only reach this once all four phases have been completed.

 By the end of 2019, the plant will become operational.
 At this point, over 1 million solar panels will have been installed.

-This plant will eventually showcase just how serious India’s solar power programme really is.
-Owned by Rajasthan Renewable Energy Corporation Limited, it’s sheer size will help to accelerate towards their emission reduction targets.
+This plant will eventually showcase just how serious India’s solar power program really is.
+Owned by Rajasthan Renewable Energy Corporation Limited, its sheer size will help to accelerate towards their emission reduction targets.

 With many different renewable energy targets to meet, solar appears well-placed to play a significant role in reducing carbon dioxide emissions.

-In the face of extreme weather events, political movement, protests, and growing concern we cannot help but feel that these plants are just the beginning.
+In the face of extreme weather events, political movements, protests, and growing concern we cannot help but feel that these plants are just the beginning.
 They prove that it is possible to generate clean energy to power entire communities11.